progressivis/progressivis/doc/visualizations.md

 Thus, when the record is replayed, these settings will be applied directly, without redisplaying the "frozen" widget.

 **NB:** Scenario registration should not be confused with the [persistent settings](#persistent-settings) of certain widgets, which are saved in dedicated files and can also be used in unregistered scenarios.

+## How to create a chaining widget ?

+Comming soon ...